akuppan1/Module-2-Project/README.md

 ## IV.
 Conclusions
 ### Final Thoughts
+Location seems to be the leading factor that determines the price of a home in King County Washington.
+However, the ability for the model to predict price relies on the other factors to refine the estimates.

+When it comes to size, there are a cluster of different factors that work together to describe not only the quantity of space, but how much of that space is functional.
+We see that for two properties, if the square footage of living space is the same, but one contains a basement, we know that is less desirable space, which will decrease the value of the home.
+Too many bedrooms in a house with below average square feet, is a sign of less functional smaller bedrooms.

-Once more, we see a cluster of factors working in concert to increase the potential sale price of a home.
-This makes a lot of sense, when we consider that grade speaks to the quality of the structure, or the 'bones.'
+When we consider that grade speaks to the quality of the structure, or the 'bones.'
 Buidings that are said to have 'good bones' retain their value on the market, and can even increase in value if they age gracefully.
 This ties into condition, as it is resultant on updates and modifications made to the structure.
 When homes are well built and well maintained, their age becomes an asset.

 With respect to R-Squared/Adjusted R-Squared values, the Comprehensive Model performed the best.
 However, since the zipcode average price per square foot was not segmented into groups, it was hard to discern the relationship between the actual zipcode average and the price for a house.
 On the other hand, in the Zipcode Group Model, had a lower R-Squared/Adjusted R-Squared values, but provided some interesting information regarding how each price per square foot average by zipcode quantile interacted with price.